Landlord Tips & Tricks

 Negligence can take many forms and can sometimes lead to costly legal disputes between landlords and tenants.
 That’s why, as a landlord, it's important to understand your legal obligations and the potential risks of negligence.

-This article will provide an in-depth look at what constitutes landlord negligence, what landlords can do to protect themselves, and offer some tips on how to deal with problem tenants the right way.
+This article will provide an in-depth look at what constitutes landlord negligence and what landlords can do to protect themselves.

 What is Landlord Negligence?